 Transportation in North Sterling State Park

 Local roads within the park are well paved to ensure that there is a smooth flow of traffic.
 These wide roads will take you anywhere you want to go within the park whether in your campervan or rig.
-There are no strict driving restrictions within the park so you can drive around the park with much ease.
+There are no driving restrictions within the park so you can drive around the park with ease.

 Campgrounds and parking in North Sterling State Park